jrwest/learn_you_a_scalaz/concurrency_in_scalaz.md

 		l
 	}

 We're almost there - we now have a function that returns a list of promises, which will contain the results of applying `fn` on the result of each promise.
-Let's finish it off
+Let's finish it off:

 	def applyToAllResults[F, G](promises:List[Promise[F]], fn:F => G):List[G] = {
 		val promises = getPromisesForAllResults(promises, fn)
-		val mappedPromise = promises.parMap(promise => promise.get)
+		val mappedPromise = promises.parMap((p:Promise) => p.get)
 		mappedPromise.get
 	}

-The key to this code is the parMap function.
-That function took our function `promise => promise.get` and returned a `Promise`, which we called mappedPromise, that contains a `List[G]` - exactly the type we need to return!
-After all that, we can finally call `get` on mappedPromise, and we'll get our `List[G]` back.
-The key, though, is that all the `get` calls on each `Promise` in the list will be called in parallel, and `mappedPromise.get` will return when all of the get calls have returned <sup>1</sup>.
+The key to this code is `parMap`. `parMap` took our function `(p:Promise) => p.get` and returned a `Promise`, which we called `mappedPromise`. `mappedPromise`'s contains a `List[G]`, which is exactly the type we need to return!
+When we call `get` on `mappedPromise`, we'll get our `List[G]` back.
+Notice that we now have all of the individual `get` calls on each `Promise[F]` happening in the background, and now we can call one `get` call on a **new** promise, and get back the result <sup>1</sup>.

-I hope you can see the benefit to this approach with `Promise`s over the approach with `Future`s.
-Many problems require the use of multiple concurrent operations, and `Promise`s give a straightforward and hopefully easy to reason about (and functional!) mechanism for joining those concurrent operations together in interesting ways.
+I hope you can see the benefit to this approach with `Promise`s over the previous approach with `Future`s.
+There are a lot of problems that need to use multiple concurrent operations, and `Promise`s give a hopefully easy to reason about joining those concurrent operations together.

-Promises are a great tool for executing one-off computations and getting the result when they're done, but once a promise is complete, that's it, you're done.
+But `Promise`s have a caveat that makes them a poor choice for some problems: once a `Promise` is complete, that's it, you're done.
 Do not pass go.
 Do not collect $200.
-But what if you want to do the same concurrent computation repeatedly?
-Keep on truckin' to find out how.
+What if you want to do the same concurrent computation repeatedly?
+Go on if you'd like to find out how!

 ## `Actor` like you're impressed

 You might already be familiar with [Scala Actors](http://www.scala-lang.org/api/current/scala/actors/Actor.html) or [Akka Actors](http://akka.io/docs/akka/1.2/scala/actors.html).
 If you aren't, not to worry!
-Scalaz's actors are similar to the other forms, but somewhat simpler.
+Scalaz's actors are similar to the other forms, but simpler & purer.

-Actors are kind of like Promises in that they execute a function concurrently.
-The difference lies in how you execute that function.
-A promise starts its function in the background & executes it to completion once, but a Scalaz actor can execute a function in the background as many times as is necessary, and anyone can send an asynchronous message to the actor in order to execute that function.
+Actors are similar to Promises beacuse they execute a function concurrently.
+The difference lies in the interface they give you.
+A promise starts its function in the background & then lets you get the result when it's done, but a Scalaz actor can execute its function in the background as many times as is necessary, and anyone can send an asynchronous message to the actor in order to execute that function.
+Also, the actor's function always returns Unit, so `Actor` doesn't give you a direct way to get a return value like `Promise` does.

 Let's start with a simple example.
-Remember that actors do their work in the background and sending a message to an actor is completely asynchronous and immediate.
+Remember that actors do their work in the background.
+You can always quickly send a message to and it'll be put on the actor's mailbox queue.
 So you can do whatever you want in an actor without worrying about blocking your thread.
 Let's look at a simple example that does logging very inefficiently:

 	val logger = actor(s:String => {
 		for(c in s) {